 - Hand sew hooks and eyes for collar closure.
 Two is the standard number (although three were observed on Captain Kirk's ultra-wide rib knit collar from early Season 1).

-- Simultaneously finish the long raw edges of your collar and the edge of the tunic's neck hole by sewing one continuous line of zig-zag stitching through all three layers.
+- Simultaneously finish the long raw edges of your collar and the edge of the neck hole by sewing one continuous line of zig-zag stitching through all three layers.
 (Despite that seam allowances of screen-used tunics were unfinished in general, this particular detail has been widely observed on the authentic items.)

 Your collar is complete!